JAlcocerT/Docker/Dev/Shiny_dashboards/README.md

+## R Shiny 2 Container

-How to create a container of an existing shiny dashboard.
+How to create a container of [an existing shiny dashboard](https://fossengineer.com/building-r-shiny-apps-container-image-with-docker).

 ```